 Ep.
 20: Robyn Hannigan, Founding Dean – School of the Environment at UMass Boston & Micheal Tlusty, Prof. of Sustainability & Food Solutions at UMass Boston ||

 There’s been a citizens awakening to Ocean Health.
-A macro trend in the US, much instigated by a younger generation to the problems we have on a shrinking planet.
-On Episode 20 we welcome Dr. Robyn Hannigan, Founding Dean of school of the environment.
-Umass Boston & Michael Tlusty, PhD – Associate Professor – Sustainability and Food Solutions at the School for the Environment, Umass Boston.
+It’s a macro trend in the US, much instigated by an awareness of a younger generation to the problems we have on a shrinking planet.
+On Episode 20 we welcome Drs Hannigan and Tlusty of the UMass Boston School for the Environment to discuss in detail.

-During our discussion I learn about their new state of the art campus on Boston Harbor.
-They share how the School of the Environment was “created out of a series of modified environmentally Ocean focused programs that we specifically designed to solve a Marine or Ocean health problem.”
+During our discussion I learn about what’s going on at the new state of the art UMass School of the Environment campus on Boston Harbor.
+Hannigan & Tlusty share how this New School Ocean Campus was “created out of a series of modified environmentally Ocean focused programs that we specifically designed to solve a Marine or Ocean health problem.”
 Michael discusses his innovative background and past initiatives with the New England Aquarium, and now his goals within blue food economies.
 Robyn has great perspective on jobs creation throughout ecological & environmental markets.
-We discussed solutions to funding, policy, practice, awareness problem local and abroad.
-This UMass Boston School of the Environment is entirely New School Ocean.
+We discuss solutions to funding, policy, practice, and awareness to problems local and abroad.